 They consider what it would take to move the sand in the next stanza.
 The Walrus wonders it would be “seven maids with seven mops” could get the job done if they worked for half a year.
 This question is meant to be humorous, playing into the genre of nonsense poetry that Carroll is best-known for.

 Carroll uses repetition to make these lines feel song-like as if they are part of a larger musical narrative.
-He speaks on the “pleasant walk” and “pleasant talk” that went on as they travelled “Along the briny beach”.
+He speaks on the “pleasant walk” and “pleasant talk” that went on as they traveled “Along the briny beach”.

 Stanzas Seven and Eight